“Food just doesn’t taste the same anymore.”

 Here’s a tip: Make sure food gets into the refrigerator no more than 2 hours after it is cooked.

 If your budget is limited, it might take some planning to be able to pay for the foods you should eat.
 Here are some suggestions.
 First, buy only the foods you need.
 A shopping list will help with that.
 Buy only as much food as you will use.
 Here are some other ways to keep your food costs down :

 Federal Government programs are available to help people with low incomes buy groceries.
-To learn more about these programs, contact the Eldercare Locator listed below to find your local Area Agency on Aging.
+To learn more about these programs or find your Area Agency on Aging, contact the Eldercare Locator (listed in the next section).